forrestdavis/Adjectives/README.md

 # Adjectives
-Accompanying submission of "The Gap Between Modeling Input and Modeling Acquisition"
+Accompanying data and code for submission of "The Gap Between Modeling Input and Modeling Acquisition"